mtilerisoy/ML-based-Image-Matching/README.md

 # ML-based Image Matching

-This project is designed to scrape images from Getty Images based on given keywords, process these images, and match the cloth designs to a reference database using machine learning models.
+This project is designed to scrape images from Getty Images based on given keywords, process these images, and match the cloth designs to a reference database using CLIP model.
 The project includes scripts for scraping images, processing them, and managing metadata.

 ## Table of Contents